New Latino folk art exhibit now open!

-The Museum is in the planning stages of the upcoming special exhibit, “The Colors of Life” (in Spanish, Los Colores de la Vida).
-This exciting new exhibit will showcase a number of brilliantly colored contemporary folk art pieces acquired from artists and craftspeople working in Latin American countries.
+The Museum's exciting special exhibit, “The Colors of Life” (in Spanish, Los Colores de la Vida), showcases a number of brilliantly colored contemporary folk art pieces acquired from artists and craftspeople working in Latin American countries.
 Guest curated by local artist, Diana Schmidt, the work in this exhibit highlights the fine craftsmanship produced by artists and artisans from this region.

 The art on display in The Colors of Life is on loan to the Museum from the private collections of Diana and Chris Schmidt, Katherine Wildermuth and John Jamison, and Lou Ann and David Casper.
-Additional thanks to Diana Schmidt for helping to inform the exhibit’s curation.
-The exhibit is scheduled to run from March 2017 to March 2018.
+The exhibit is scheduled until sometime in 2018.

 Funding for this exhibit has been provided by the Wildhorse Foundation, Clara & Art Bald Trust, K.B.
 Wells Charitable Trust, Bill and Bonnie Szuch, Blue Mountain Community Foundation, and Leonard and Shirley Isaacs.